 If you are the beneficial owner of shares held in "street name," then your Nominee, as shareholder of record, is required to vote those shares in accordance with your instructions.
-However, if you do not give instructions to your Nominee, then it will have discretion to vote the shares with respect to "routine" matters, such as the ratification of the selection of an independent registered public accounting firm, but will not be permitted to vote with respect to "non-routine" matters, such as (i) the election of directors and (ii) the approval, on a non-binding advisory basis, of the 2019 compensation of our named executive officers.
+However, if you do not give instructions to your Nominee, then it will have discretion to vote the shares with respect to "routine" matters, such as the ratification of the selection of an independent registered public accounting firm, but will not be permitted to vote with respect to "non-routine" matters, such as (i) the election of directors and (ii) the approval, on a non-binding advisory basis, of the 2019 compensation of our considered to be present at the meeting for quorum purposes.

+named executive officers.
 Accordingly, if you do not instruct your Nominee on how to vote your shares with respect to non-routine matters, your shares will be broker non-votes with respect to those proposals.